 - 1. In Edit Mode, press EDITING (F8).
 The soft key highlights and the Editing Pop-Up Menu activates. - 2.
 Highlight BLOCK operations.
 Press ENTER.
 The Block Operation Pop-Up Menu activates. - 3.
 Highlight Read.
 Press ENTER. - 4.
-The message Enter program to read: displays.
-Enter the name of the program to be copied into the Program Listing.
+The message Enter program to read: is displayed.
+Type the name of the program to be copied into the Program Listing.
 Press ENTER.
 The CNC copies the entered program into the Program Directory at the cursor.
-The message Block read from <<PROGRAM>> displays indicating that the operation is finished.
+The message Block read from <<PROGRAM>> is displayed indicating that the operation is finished.